 All microphones, however, differ from one another in some capacity, and you should undoubtedly test out several by going through the actual process of recording your voice and listening back to how your it is captured before settling on the mic that you want to purchase.

-As you gain experience in the industry and converse with more and more professionals in the field, you’re bound to find that one individual will rave about the quality of their go-to microphone, but that doesn’t necessarily mean it will compliment your voice well.
+As you gain experience in the industry and converse with more and more professionals in the field, you’re bound to find that one individual will rave about the quality of their go-to microphone, but that doesn’t necessarily mean it will complement your voice well.
 It’s for this reason that it’s important to try out a wide assortment of microphones before deciding for yourself.

 That being said, here are some reasonably priced microphones used by voice actors and narrators around the world: